 To kick-off the weekend on Friday evening, the Long Course athletes have The Wales Swim to complete – a 2.4 mile swim that takes place on Tenby’s North Beach.
 On Saturday their attention turns to The Wales Sportive, and 112 miles of undulating Welsh countryside lined with enthusiastic crowds.
 To finish the weekend, the athletes have the small task(!) of completing the 26.2 miles of The Wales Marathon, which is quickly establishing itself as a fantastic event in its own right.

-More than 20,000 competitors have attempted the difficult terrain and challenging weather conditions on this punishing route since its first race in 2010.
-Of last year’s 700 Long Course Weekend athletes, only around half could manage to cross the finish line and collect the final piece of the event’s unique medal design.
+More than 20,000 competitors have attempted the difficult terrain and challenging weather conditions on this punishing route since its first event in 2010.
+Of last year’s 1000 Long Course Weekend athletes, only around half could manage to cross the finish line and collect the final piece of the event’s unique medal design.

 Please note – photographic identification will be required at registration.
 Athletes without this may not be registered by the start time of the event.